west-code-development/West/Doc/manual.rst

    * - **Default**
      - 0.0
    * - **Description**
      - If the overlap between two orbitals is below this threshold, the corresponding screened exchange integral is not computed.
+Used only when localization is "B".

 |